bpg/terraform-provider-proxmox/docs/resources/virtual_environment_container.md

 - `mount_point`
     - `acl` (Optional) Explicitly enable or disable ACL support.
-    - `backup` (Optional) Whether to include the mount point in backups (only used for volume mount points).
+    - `backup` (Optional) Whether to include the mount point in backups (only used for volume mount points, defaults to `false`).
     - `mount_options` (Optional) List of extra mount options.
     - `path` (Required) Path to the mount point as seen from inside the container.